DHTMLX/docs-diagram/docs/api/diagram/getscrollstate_method.md

 ### Description

-@short: returns the position of the diagram inner scroll
+@short: Returns the position of the diagram inner scroll
-@descr:

 ### Usage